 Each night we gathered on the couch to watch another episode, resulting in unexpected family time.
 I couldn’t get enough of Carol Baskin, Joe Exotic, and their animals.
 I was a voyeur to their escapades and the complete disdain they held for each other.

 Truth be told, I was kind of sad when it ended—much like my books.

 And “Selling Sunset”

 Luckily, I was talking to a friend the next night who mentioned her guilty pleasure: “Selling Sunset.”
 She told me it was about this group of women and their incredible real estate listings.
 I do love real estate, so hey, why not.
-She added that she’s not so into watchiing reality TV and knew I wasn’t either.
-Well, pre-COVID me wasn’t.
+She added that she’s not so into watching reality TV and knew I wasn’t either.
+Well, pre-pandemic me wasn’t.

 The next day she asked if I liked it.
 I sheepishly said, “Yeah, I think so.
 The first four episodes were pretty good.”
 She almost fell off her chair.

 “I know!
 I can’t explain it.
 It’s shallow, mindless, ridiculous—and yet, SO satisfying.”

 We scheduled an outside watch party with four friends whom we roped into viewing it, saving the last two episodes to watch as a group.
 It was delicious, and I served Sunset Martinis—who doesn’t love a signature cocktail?
 And friends??!
 Yes, actual living people that could physically distance on my patio on a beautiful evening.